Documentation

 ionic serve

-We can now add support for Android and iOS platforms:
+We can now add support for Android for our Ionic project through Capacitor (see here for iOS):

 Developing our application

-Now that we are all set we can start exploring our "blank" application.
-In our myApp directory we should have a file/folder structure that looks like:
+Now that we are all set we can start adding Radiant Media Player to our Ionic app.
+In myApp folder we should have a structure that looks like:

 • android/